mvspranavi/Healthcare-Claims-Optimization-Analytics-System/README.md

 # Healthcare Claims Analysis

-This project demonstrates how a Business Analyst approaches the optimization of healthcare claims processing.
+This project is optimization of healthcare claims processing.
 It showcases real-world BA deliverables — from requirements gathering to SQL analysis and dashboard reporting — in the insurance and healthcare domain.

 ---